Guided McKenzie Driftboat Fly-fishing

 In the heat of the summer, split days and early morning and late afternoon times are generally more productive.
 I offer these "dog day" trips from the Fourth of July until Labor Day weekend.

-Typical stocker rainbows are always a part of the day, but you can't beat the action :-).
+Stocked rainbows are always a part of the day, but you can't beat the action.

 Come see first hand why the White River tailwaters are extraordinary trout fisheries, and join me in the satisfying experience of fly-fishing the White River from a McKenzie driftboat.